Back

 Contact lists

-It takes two steps to make this feature convenient.
+It takes two steps to make this key feature convenient.
 First, sync the list with the contacts that are already stored on the user’s phone.
-Second, make it easily customizable: it should be easy to add new contacts or delete the already existing ones.
+Second, make it easily customizable.
+It should be easy to add new contacts or delete the already existing ones.
+And third, allow users to initiate calls, video chats, or send messages directly from the contact list, thereby reducing the number of steps required to connect with other people.

-More advanced functionality to consider once you’ve implemented all the basics.
+More advanced features to consider once you’ve implemented all the basics.
 It’s definitely not an exhaustive list — just some popular ideas.

 Screen sharing

 Vital for pitching project ideas, delivering presentations, streaming games, watching movies together, and explaining how to use Photoshop to a friend.
-Since this is a very in-demand feature, we recommend that you implement it as soon as you get all the essentials running properly.
+Since this is a very in-demand feature in video calling programs, we recommend you implement it as soon as you get all the essentials running properly (and ensure the high video quality).

 Discord

-Discord’s screen sharing feature opens up great possibilities for streaming (desktop version)
+Discord’s screen-sharing feature opens up great possibilities for video streaming (desktop version)

 Custom emojis & stickers